 Rarely, patients taking this drug can develop a disorder involving clots in small blood vessels (including capillaries), destruction of red blood cells, and low levels of platelets, such as thrombotic thrombocytopenic purpura and hemolytic uremic syndrome.
-Other signs and symptoms of these syndromes can include bruising, red dots on the skin, fever, kidney problems, confusion, headache, or symptoms like a stroke.
+Signs and symptoms of these syndromes can include bruising, red dots on the skin, fever, kidney problems, confusion, headache, or symptoms like a stroke.
 Although the symptoms can be vague, let your doctor know if you notice easy bruising, blood in the urine, or other easy bleeding; paleness, yellow skin, dizziness, trouble moving or speaking, severe headache, muscle or joint aches, fever, or abdominal pain.

 Pazopanib can cause high blood pressure.
 Patients should have normal blood pressure before starting this drug, and blood pressure should be checked regularly while the patient is taking pazopanib.
 Get help if you have severe chest pain, severe headache, shortness of breath, seizures, or loss of consciousness (passing out).

 This drug may cause the thyroid gland to become underactive, a condition called hypothyroidism.
 Symptoms of hypothyroidism include fatigue and tiredness, weight gain, feeling cold, and constipation.
 The diagnosis can be made with a simple blood test, and it can easily be treated with medicine.
 Patients on pazopanib should be watch for signs and symptoms of hypothyroidism.